kyldex/turn-based-js-game/README.md

 # Turn-based JS Game

-Turn-based web game using MVC and vanilla Javascript.
+Turn-based web game using MVC and Vanilla Javascript.
 Try it directly with this link : https://turn-based-js-game.rg-dev.fr/

 ## Game description